spencertipping/tau/doc/eta.md

 There is no requirement that an η stream contain only name-prefixed things or only un-prefixed things, although these are common configurations.
 There is also no requirement about the relative layout of named/unnamed things.
 This is a feature: since values closer to the front of the stream are faster to decode, strategic ordering can improve performance.

-## Lensing
-η streams are typically accessed with a lens, which allows any substream to be replaced by another.
-A lens contains several values:

-+ A stack of parent containers
-+ The byte offset of the first lensed value
-+ The byte offset immediately beyond the last lensed value

-Lenses can be joined to form compound edits.
-This improves efficiency when modifying multiple values within a η stream.
-In this sense a lens is sort of like a lazy computation with fully-realized operands.
-A joined lens is just a linked list of edits to be applied in reverse order.

 ## Local values
 η defines a C++ native API that provides in-memory values.
 In practice this is just a `std::variant` that contains a number of alternatives: